cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 WHY did I not use LTSMs for this case?
 Despite their greater capabilities to analyse seasonalities, I realise they were the main issue being hugely consuming on time + requiring more data to forecast 12 months.
 This project is to build a model that can handle both long and SHORT term datasets too (below 12 months worth)

+ALTERNATIVE Models BESIDES Linear Regression -> to handle #Non-Negative Outputs!

+A. Log Transformation

+Pros:

+Prevents negative forecasts naturally.

+Preserves downward trends (since log values still go down, just not below zero).

+Stabilizes variance if your sales vary a lot.

+Cons:

+May underpredict when raw values are very low.

+Concerns with accuracy trade-off as 1.
+Log compresses larger values and spreads out smaller ones.

+Requires all input y >= 0.

+B. sklearn.linear_model.PoissonRegressor

+-> predicts only non-negative outputs

+Pros:

+Non-negativity is guaranteed mathematically.

+More suitable for count data like sales.

+Can still learn decreasing trends (e.g., 20 → 15 → 10).

+Cons:

+Assumes target is Poisson-distributed — may need to check if that's a good fit.

+More sensitive to outliers than linear regression.

 ------------------------------------------------
 12linear2.py